miohtama/opsec/source/team/index.rst

 **The team members have disk encryption enabled on their personal computers?** Yes / No

+The permanent storage, SSD or hard disk, on the team laptops and desktop computers is encrypted.

+This implies the usage of disk encryption technology like FileVault (OSX), dm-crypt (Linux) or BitLocker (Windows).

-The disk encryption implies password login to the computer wake up.
-A lost device, when encrypted, cannot lead to any kind of compromises
+A lost device, when encrypted, cannot lead to any kind of compromises as password is always required to unlock the device.
+Even if the device wakes up from hibernation.

 Applies for: Everyone